CaseyKim-01/QA-Engineering/Guru99 QA Basics.md

 ### Decision Table Testing
 - deals with combination of inputs which produce different results
 - becomes useful as the number of inputs increases
-- # all possible test cases: 2^n.
+- number of all possible test cases: 2^n.
 Therefore, by using a decision table, we can choose a good subset to test each condition